nordicstyle/nordicstyle.github.io/_pages/about.md

   - title: "Klippan, Sweden"
     image: /assets/images/Klippan_Logo_150.jpg
     image_alt: "Klippan Logo"
     text: "Klippan was founded in 1879 and is run today by fourth and fifth generation descendents.
-Klippan is based in the village of Klippan on the southern tip of Sweden.

-Klippan manufactures their blankets and throws in our their factories.
+Klippan is based in the village of Klippan on the southern tip of Sweden. <br><br>Klippan manufactures their blankets and throws in our their factories.
 They only use natural materials and try to use eco-material as much as possible."
 ---

 ## Nordic Style